a-bonnet/pasclang/README.md

 ## Support

 Pasclang is developed and tested on an amd64 Linux installation.
-It is known to build and pass all tests on Debian 9 and Fedora 25.
+It is known to build and pass all tests on Debian 9 and Fedora 25 with gcc >= 6.3 and clang >= 4.0.0 as well as LLVM >= 4.0.0.
 Note that you may have to install static development libraries on some distributions that do not ship them by default, e.g. if the linker gives the `cannot find -lc/-lstdc++/-lm` error.
 It should work on any Unix-like system with no change, except on FreeBSD where there appears to be a runtime issue with the C++ standard library.
 Other platforms might require some adjustments.
 This is especially the case for the currently used way to link files after objects are built, see the `#warning` in `src/main.cpp`.

 ## Source tree